 Selection of Publications

 Azrini is available for media comment on her areas of expertise.
-She has previously been interviewed and provided commentary for TV (BBC News), national radio (multiple local BBC radio stations) and print (The Guardian, The Independent, The Financial Times).
+She has previously been interviewed and provided commentary for TV (BBC News), expert for Sky Crime Series, national radio (multiple local BBC radio stations) and print (The Guardian, The Independent, The Financial Times).
 She also writes on current events for The Conversation and the Huffington Post Blog.
 Azrini can be contacted by email or through the press office.